It is not the idea that fails first. It is the execution – and that depends on data, processes and speed.

-What happened – briefly and clearly
+What happened – in a nutshell

 -